Access4Learning/OpenADK-csharp/README.md

 Ant must be installed on build computer.

-1. Download both OpenADK .NET and OpenADK Java as sibling projects from LaunchPad.
+1. Download both OpenADK .NET and OpenADK Java as sibling projects from GitHub.
 2. From the command line, browse to the open-adk-java/adk-generator folder.
 3. Run 'ant dotnet.deploy'